clickmimo/clickmimo.github.io/_posts/thm/2022-1-24-bounty-hacker.md

 ![hydra](/assets/images/thm/bounty-hacker/hydra.png)

-Yep, as we though that was a wordlist.
+Yep, as we thought it was a password wordlist.
 Now SSH to the machine.

 ```
 ssh lin@<IP>